 It is a set of extensions to DNS which provide to DNS clients (resolvers) origin authentication of DNS data, authenticated denial of existence, and data integrity, but not availability or confidentiality.

 We have already configured a master and slave authoritative DNS servers using BIND on CentOS 7.
-In this article, we will configure DNSSEC for BIND DNS server in CentOS 7.
+In this article, we will setup DNSSEC in Linux by using BIND DNS Server.

 Environment Specification:

-We are using the same CentOS 7 virtual machines that we have configured in our previous article.
+We are using the same CentOS 7 minimal installed virtual machines that we have configured in our previous article.

 Primary (Master) DNS Server: